Collaboration Networks and Funding

 2017-2024: DFG SFB1032 "Nanoagents for Spatiotemporal Control" cluster project B09, Photoswitchable reagents for control of biological function.

-As of January 2021, our photoswitchable microtubule inhibitor reagents (PST, SBTub, AzTax famillies) have been delivered to around 160 research groups around the world for applications in embryonic development, cell biology, and neuroscience.
+As of 2022, we have delivered our photoswitchable microtubule inhibitor reagents (PST, SBTub, AzTax famillies) to around 220 research groups around the world for applications in embryonic development, cell biology, and neuroscience.
 The SBTub series is particularly succeeding for animal applications (fish, fly, worm, etc) due to its metabolic robustness and since GFP-imaging does not interfere with its photoisomer patterning.

 2020: The LMUExcellent Junior Researcher Fund supported our Probes for Redox Biology research programme.